UniExeterRSE/intro-version-control/_episodes/13_local_branches.md

 > #### `main` is just a branch
 >
-> In Git, the main branch is just like any other branch.
-It is created by default when you create a new repository and
+> The main branch in Git is simply a branch like any other branch in your repository, created automatically
-> is used to hold the initial commit that is made when you create the repository.
+> to hold the initial commit of the repository's history.
 >
-> When you create a new repository, Git automatically creates the main branch and sets it as the default branch.
-This
-> means that any new commits you make will be added to the main branch by default, unless you create a new branch or
-> switch to an existing branch.
->
-> Think of the main branch as a starting point for your repository's development history.
-You can make changes to the
-> codebase on this branch and commit those changes to the repository's history.
-As you continue to work on the project,
-> you may create new branches to experiment with new features or to fix bugs, and then merge those changes back into
-> the main branch when they are ready.
->
 > Because the main branch is created automatically and is the default branch, it is often used as the primary branch
 > for a project's development.
 However, you can choose to rename the main branch or use a different branch as the
 > primary branch if you prefer.
->
-> In summary, the main branch in Git is simply a branch like any other branch in your repository, created automatically
-> to hold the initial commit of the repository's history.

 ### Adding commits to a branch